Particle Swarm Optimizer (PSO)

 Particle Swarm Optimizer (PSO).

-This is the abstract class for all PSO classes.
+This is the abstract class of all PSO classes.
 Please use any of its instantiated subclasses to optimize the black-box problem at hand.
+The unique goal of this abstract class is to unify the common interfaces of all its subclasses (different algorithm versions).

 Note

-PSO is a very popular family of swarm-based search algorithms, proposed by an electrical engineer (Russell C. Eberhart) and a psychologist (James Kennedy), two recipients of IEEE Evolutionary Computation Pioneer Award 2012.
-Its underlying motivation comes from very interesting collective behaviors (e.g. flocking) observed from social animals (such as birds), which are often regarded as a particular form of emergence or self-organization.
-Recently, PSO-type swarm optimizers are theoretically analyzed under the Consensus-Based Optimization (CBO) framework.
+PSO is a very popular family of swarm-based search algorithms, originally proposed by an electrical engineer (Russell C. Eberhart) and a psychologist (James Kennedy), two recipients of IEEE Evolutionary Computation Pioneer Award 2012.
+Its underlying motivation comes from interesting collective behaviors (e.g. flocking) observed in social animals (such as birds), which are often regarded as a particular form of emergence or self-organization.
+Recently, PSO-type swarm optimizers have been theoretically analyzed under the Consensus-Based Optimization (CBO) or Swarm Gradient Dynamics framework, with more or less modifications to the standard PSO implementation for mathematical tractability.

 cognitive learning rate, aka acceleration coefficient.